fudgebucket27/sneiper/README.md

 2. Need to query Pallet api for single listings
 3. Option to buy at a threshold
 4. How often to query pallet api
+5. Buy now message should be configurable.
+It's currently hardcoded lmao.

 # Setup
 1. Clone this repo